shahtaj2102/Terraform/Day 1/README.md

 #1.3
-we can confirm that are variables are set using terraform init
+we can confirm that are variables are set and also initiate terraform using terraform init

 ![Terrsform init check](screenshots/confirmation_that_enviornment_is_setup.png)